Anne Zahalka

-Early life
+Early life and education

-She was born to a Jewish Austrian mother and Catholic Czech father.
+Zahalka was born to a Jewish Austrian mother and Catholic Czech father.
 Her parents met and married in England during the Second World War.
 Zahalka subsequently developed an interest in Australia's migrants and diverse cultures.

-Education

 She studied at Sydney College of the Arts (undergraduate and postgraduate), 1979.

 Career

 Zahalka's artwork revolves around Australian culture, focusing on themes such as gender roles, leisure activities and the conventions of art.

-Speaking in interviews, she has spoken of her family and how her upbringing has influenced her work.
+She has spoken in interviews of her family and how her upbringing has influenced her work.
 She reflects on the lack of migrants' written documents, images and texts about Australia.

-Her best known image is "The Sunbather #2".
-Another major art commission "Welcome to Sydney" was completed in 2003 for Sydney Airport.
+Her best known image is The Sunbather #2.
+Another major art commission, Welcome to Sydney, was completed in 2003 for Sydney Airport.

-She has featured in many solo and group exhibitions between 1980 and the present, as well as the artwork, Welcome to Sydney commissioned by Sydney Airport in 2002.
-Her solo exhibition, Hall of Mirrors, at the Centre for Contemporary Photography was the first mid-career retrospective held at the gallery of an Australian photographer.
-Additionally, Zahalka has curated many group exhibitions.
+Her residency in 1986–87 at the Künstlerhaus Bethanien, Berlin, gave her an opportunity reconnect with her European origins.
+Emulating complex interior scenes based on Dutch and Flemish masters like Vermeer, it led to sets of work collectively title Resemblance (1987) and Resemblance II (1989).